 The memorial is a brass plaque on the road at a busy intersection of Maxwellton St & George St. It is a death trap trying to get access to the memorial.

-Trains leave at regular intervals from Glasgow Central train station to Gilmore Street.
+Trains leave at regular intervals from Glasgow Central train station to Gilmour Street.
 Turning to the right it is less than a 30-minute walk.
 Under 10 minutes if you bicycle along the marked Paisley Cycle Link route.
 Best viewed from a distance.